Plants I prune

 - Peach (see specialist forms)

-I can prune roses in Autumn and Spring including shrub, climbing and rambling roses.
+I prune roses mainly in the Winter including shrub, climbing and rambling roses.
+I have been trained by David Austin Roses on Rose pruning.

 Although I don’t train or prune large topiary plants.
 I do prune smaller topiary which is typically found in most home gardens which include box and yew in various shapes including balls, spirals or pyramids.